apache/airflow-site/landing-pages/site/content/en/blog/apache-airflow-for-new-comers.md

 decides what needs to be done.
 The metadata database is where the status of all tasks are recorded.
 The status can be one of running, success, failed, etc.

-In the breeze environment, the scheduler is started by running the command airflow scheduler.
+In the breeze environment, the scheduler is started by running the command `airflow scheduler`.

 ### Executor
 Executors are responsible for running tasks.
 They work with the scheduler to get information about